SALMON-A-RAMA Rules **UNDER REVIEW**

-SALMON-A-RAMA consist of 4 divions, Shore, Boat, Kayak and Youth Divisions.
+SALMON-A-RAMA consist of 5 divisions, Shore, Boat, Kayak, Walleye and Youth Divisions.

-All fish must be caught by hook and line, by an individual possessing a valid SALMON-A-RAMA ticket (all partisipants on a given boat must have a Salmon-a-rama boat ticket) for the Division to be entered, at the time that the fish is caught.
-All fish must be caught between 12:01 AM CST on July 13, 2019 and 11:00 AM CST on July 21, 2019.
+All fish must be caught by hook and line, by an individual possessing a valid SALMON-A-RAMA ticket (all participants on a given boat must have a Salmon-A-Rama boat ticket) for the Division to be entered, at the time that the fish is caught.
+All fish must be caught between 12:01 AM CST on July 10, 2021 and 11:00 AM CST on July 18, 2021.

-No fishing for species eligible is allowed by any participant 3 hours prior to the official start of the contest.
+No fishing for species eligible is allowed by any participant 3 hours prior to the official start of the contest, regardless of time zone.

-All SALMON-A-RAMA tickets purchased after 12:00 AM on Saturday, July 13, 2019 must be purchased at an official SALMON-A-RAMA weigh-in location or online, and shall include a $5.00 late fee.
+All SALMON-A-RAMA tickets purchased after 12:00 AM on Saturday, July 10, 2021 must be purchased at an official SALMON-A-RAMA weigh-in location or online and shall include a $5.00 late fee.
 In addition, such tickets will be stamped with the time and date of purchase.
 NO FISH will be eligible for registration on the ticket within 24 hours of the time indicated on the ticket.

 SALMON-A-RAMA contestants must comply with State, Federal, Local, and other pertinent fishing and boating laws and regulations.